-- b.
-Agencies should maintain some form of regularized personal contact in order to build relationships with representatives of state interests. - c.
-Agencies should disclose to the public when they meet with the representatives of state interests in the course of rulemaking proceedings that may preempt state law.
-The disclosure should include the identity of the organization(s) or institution(s) that participate and the subject matter of the discussion. - d.
-Agencies should reach out to appropriate state and local government officials early in the process when they are considering preemptive rules.
-Such outreach should, to the extent practicable, precede issuance of the NPRM. - 6.
-Agencies should establish contact with organizations and state and local regulatory bodies and officials that have relevant substantive expertise or jurisdiction. - 7.
+- 5. Agencies should have a consultation process that contains elements such as the following: - (a) Agencies should use an updated contact list for representatives of state interests, including but not limited to the "Big Seven."
+The Administrative Conference will maintain such a list for use by agencies. - (b) Agencies should maintain some form of regularized personal contact in order to build relationships with representatives of state interests. - (c) Agencies should disclose to the public when they meet with the representatives of state interests in the course of rulemaking proceedings that may preempt state law.
+The disclosure should include the identity of the organization(s) or institution(s) that participate and the subject matter of the discussion. - (d) Agencies should reach out to appropriate state and local officials early in the process when they are considering preemptive rules.
+Such outreach should, to the extent practicable, precede issuance of the notice of proposed rulemaking.

+- 6. Agencies should establish contact with organizations and state and local regulatory bodies and officials that have relevant substantive expertise or jurisdiction. - 7.
 Agencies should adopt, as one component of their notice practice, a procedure for notifying state attorneys general when they are considering rules that may have preemptive effect.
 This may be achieved via direct communication with state attorneys general and by contacting an appropriate representative organization such as, for example, the National Association of Attorneys General.